jth0024/apply-defaults/README.md

 ## Usage

-The default export is a curried function that accepts two arguments, `defaults` and an optional `customizer`, and returns a merging function.
+The default export is a function that accepts two arguments, `defaults` and an optional `customizer`, and returns a merging function.
 The merging function accepts one argument, `target`, and it returns a new object with merged keys.

 ```javascript
 import applyDefaults from 'apply-defaults';